4 Package Contents

 You can use markdown to enhance the documentation, including links etc.

-4.4.1 Importing and exporting functions
+4.4.1 Importing functions

 If you want to use a function from any other package (except base) you need to add the dependency to the package to the DESCRIPTION file.